publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch38/schII/ptJ/m__us_usc_t50_s2131.md

         (1) Each cost-of-living annuity increase under this section shall be identical to the corresponding percentage increase under [section 8340(b) of title 5][/us/usc/t5/s8340/b].

         (2) A cost-of-living increase made under paragraph (1) shall become effective under this section on the effective date of each such increase under [section 8340(b) of title 5][/us/usc/t5/s8340/b].
-Except as provided in subsection (b) of this section, each such increase shall be applied to each annuity payable from the fund which has a commencing date not later than the effective date of the increase.
+Except as provided in subsection (b), each such increase shall be applied to each annuity payable from the fund which has a commencing date not later than the effective date of the increase.

     (b) __Eligibility__